jmscslgroup/catvehicle/_sources/getting_started.rst.txt

 Getting Started
 -------------------

-How to start with CAT Vehicle
+How to start with CAT Vehicle.

 CAT Vehicle workflow at a glance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The installation process:
+#.Virtualization Environment
+#.Virtual Machine (Ubuntu)
+#.ROS Installation
+#.CATvehicle simulator